 Mark the recommendation as done

-The recommendation can point to:
+The recommendation can indicate:

 article topic

-prompt related to the gap
+prompt the gap refers to

 competitor that appears more often

-reason for creating the content
+reason for preparing the content

 potential impact on visibility